Eddy98/Systems-Design-Fundamentals/README.md

 - **Configuration:** A set of parameters or constants that are critical to a  system.
 Configuration is typically written in JSON or YAML and can be either static, meaning that it's hard-coded and shipped with your System's application code (like frontend code, for instance), or dynamic, meaning that it lives outside of your system's application code.

+## Rate Limiting

+Notes:

+you can rate limit based on users. you can identify a certain user, by the headers of a request maybe, and you can limit the user.
+You can limit on region of user, or on IP-address.
+You can rate limit on a lot of factors or things.

+Rate limiting is not the ultimate way of protecting.
+For example for a DDoS, rate limiting is no enough to stop it.

+Keeping track of the accesses in memory would not work if you have a distributed system.
+Typically this is handled in a separate service, one popular option is to use Redis.
+Servers can interact with redis to know if we have hit the limited number of request.

+You can complicate rate limiting depending on the use-case.

+**Key Terms:**

+- **Rate Limiting:** the act of limiting the number of requests sent to or from a system.
+Rate limiting is most often used to limit the number of incoming requests in order to prevent DoS attacks and can be enforced at the IP-address level, at the user-account level, or at the region level, for example.
+Rate limiting can also be implemented in tiers; for instance, a type of network request could be limited to 1 per second , 5 per 10 seconds, and 10 per minute.

+- **DoD Attack:** Short for denial of service attack, a DoS attack is an attack in which malicious user tries to bring down or damage a system in order to render it unavailable to users.
+Much of the time, it consists of flooding it with traffic.
+Some DoS attacks are easily preventable with rate limiting, while others can be far trickier to defend against.

+- **DDoS Attack:** Short for distributed denial of service attack, a DDoS is a DoS attack in which traffic flooding the target system comes from many different sources (like thousands of machines), making it much harder to defend against.

+## Logging and Monitoring

+Notes:

+Logging is having some sort of system in place to collect all the logs and store them in a DB to later go back and take a look in order to debug any issues.
+You can format you logs to have the most organized useful info possible.
+Logging will allow for debugging, so it's very important.

+Monitoring is similar to logging.
+In the context of system design, it comes down to having systems in place, that will allow for monitoring.
+There are tools in place that can scrape your logs, in order to build visual metrics.
+This approach is limited by the logs.
+Another way is to use a time series DB, a DB that is tailored for that that is build around time.
+Servers can periodically send data to the DB and this data can be used for monitoring.
+Gathering metrics like this allow for building robust monitoring systems independent from logging.

+Alerting is also important in system design.
+You can use monitoring systems and combine with for example Slack to create good alerting.

+**Key Terms:**

+- **Logging:**  The act of collecting and storing logs--useful information about events in your system.
+Typically your programs will output log messages to its STDOUT or STDERR pipes, which will automatically get aggregated into a centralized logging solution.

+- **Monitoring:** The process of having visibility into a system's key metrics, monitoring is typically implemented by collecting important events in a system and aggregating them in human readable charts.

+- **Alerting:** The process through which system administrators get notified when critical system issues occur.
+Alerting can be set up by defining specific thresholds on monitoring charts, past which alerts are sent to a communication channel like Slack

 # Glossary